IBM-Cloud/ansible-collection-ibm/docs/ibm_container_vpc_worker_pool.rst

 Parameters
 ----------

+  cluster (True, str, None)
+    (Required for new resource) Cluster name

+  labels (False, dict, None)
+    Labels

+  operating_system (False, str, None)
+    The operating system of the workers in the worker pool.

-  resource_group_id (False, str, None)
+  secondary_storage (False, str, None)
-    ID of the resource group.
+    The secondary storage option for the workers in the worker pool.

   host_pool_id (False, str, None)
     The ID of the dedicated host pool associated with the worker pool

-  kms_instance_id (False, str, None)
-    Instance ID for boot volume encryption

   kms_account_id (False, str, None)
     Account ID of kms instance holder - if not provided, defaults to the account in use

-  flavor (True, str, None)
-    (Required for new resource) cluster node falvor

-  zones (True, list, None)
-    (Required for new resource) Zones info

-  labels (False, dict, None)
-    Labels

-  worker_pool_name (True, str, None)
-    (Required for new resource) worker pool name

-  crk (False, str, None)
-    Root Key ID for boot volume encryption

-  cluster (True, str, None)
-    (Required for new resource) Cluster name

-  worker_count (True, int, None)
-    (Required for new resource) The number of workers

-  entitlement (False, str, None)
-    Entitlement option reduces additional OCP Licence cost in Openshift Clusters

   taints (False, list, None)